Policies and Procedures

 Most Stetson University students take ENGL 101 - Writing and Rhetoric, to satisfy the writing requirement.
 Some students, based on entering skill level and initial test scores, will be enrolled in ENGL 100 first, and they will go on to take ENGL 101 in the next semester.

-Stetson University policy states that students must remain continually enrolled in a writing course until they have fulfilled the requirement.
+Stetson University policy states that students who do not meet minimum competencies in ENGL 101 must remain continually enrolled in the course until they have fulfilled the requirement.

 Can I take ENGL 100 instead of ENGL 101?